cloudmesh-community/book/chapters/container/singularity/singularity.md

 <https://portal.xsede.org/allocations-overview#types-trial>

-You may create a free account on the XUP if you do not already have one and then proceed to submit an allocation request at the above link.
+You may create a free account on the XUP if you do not already have one and then proceed to submit an allocation request at the previously given link.

 NOTE: SDSC provides a
 [Comet User Guide](http://www.sdsc.edu/support/user_guides/comet.html)